 The following Story Graph illustrates this process using a query on “Tesla”.
-The screenshot of the at the end of this article shows the Story Graph together with a list of top stories.
+The screenshot at the end of this article shows the Story Graph together with a list of top stories.
 For each story, this list includes a headline with the keywords and size of the cluster.
 Below the headline, a lead article and a list of related documents allow you to quickly understand the main aspects of the story.

 Clustering Digital Content Streams

 The story detection component uses scalable methods to cluster documents in real time.
 These methods work with multiple content sources and languages.
 At the moment, the system supports English, Spanish, French, German and Dutch documents.
 Three keywords per cluster serve as a label to describe its contents.
 The methods to create these labels are not only multilingual, they are also effective dealing with noisy data.
 Examples for such noisy data include social media postings or results from speech-to-text conversion.
 Moreover, the clustering produces high-quality results even when applied to documents of very different structure and length.

 - Settings.
 The settings icon in the upper right corner provides various options to finetune the display of the graph.
 You can turn on and off the labels, for example, or select the metric to be used (document count or weight).
 Additional, it is possible to determine how the system should stack (silhouette, expand, zero, wiggle) and sort (default, inside-out, reverse) the stories.

 - Clicking on the title or snippet of an article activates its full-text view.

 - Clicking on the name of the source opens a separate window with the original article or posting.

 - The number of articles in the grey headline triggers a search for those articles.
 The arrow down expands the list of shown articles.